 - Only natural persons can apply for a grant.

 - The project must be published in at least one Dutch-language medium in Belgium and in one medium in the Netherlands.
-A letter of intent for publication from at least two professional news outlet is required.
+A letter of intent for publication from at least two professional news outlets is required.

 - All journalistic end products qualify for a grant: newspaper and magazine articles, radio and television documentaries and series, photo-reportages and books, podcasts and journalistic non-fiction books.